In a land area of 2,276 square kilometers, the diocesan territory covers Kagoshima prefecture.

 On May 8, 1955, Amamioshima and others of the Southern Islands were returned to Japan and became part of the diocese of Kagoshima.

 On June 9, 1968, Monsignor Ley was consecrated bishop and became a member of the bishops' conference until his sudden death on Jan.
 23, 1972.

 In May 1972, Japan resumed sovereignty over Okinawa and on Dec.
-18 that year the Administration Apostolic of the Ryukyus was raised to the status of a diocese, becoming the Diocese of Naha.
+18 that year the administration apostolic of Ryukyus was raised to the status of a diocese, becoming the diocese of Naha.
 On Feb.
-11, 1973, Father Tadamaro Ishigami, O.F.M.Cap. was consecrated and became the first Bishop of Naha.
+11, 1973, Father Tadamaro Ishigami, O.F.M.Cap., was consecrated and became the first bishop of Naha.

-On March 20, 1997, Pope John Paul II accepted the resignation of Bishop Ishigami, and appointed Father Toshio Oshikawa, O.F.M.Conv. to succeed him.
-He was consecrated Bishop of Naha on May 25, 1997.
-(Catholic Bishops' Conference of Japan, 2010)
+On March 20, 1997, Pope John Paul II accepted the resignation of Bishop Ishigami, and appointed Father Toshio Oshikawa, to succeed him.
+He was consecrated bishop of Naha on May 25, 1997.

 Airplanes, railways, buses and ships are in use in the diocesan territory.